- What are the physical fitness recommendations for teens?

-You can start a conversation with your child by reviewing the checklist above and highlighting and congratulating them on the things you notice they are already doing.
+You can start a conversation with your teen by reviewing the checklist above and highlighting and congratulating them on the things you notice they are already doing.
 Before telling them what you feel they should do next, ask them how they feel physically and mentally and if there are some things they want to try.

 It is important to remember that developing a new habit takes time, so having them choose 1 or 2 things they want to improve is enough.
 Once those have become established habits, encourage them to select more.
 In addition to helping them develop healthy exercise habits, find ways to stay fit as a family.

-If you are concerned about your child’s weight, don’t make that the topic of conversation.
+If you are concerned about your teen’s weight, don’t make that the topic of conversation.
 Instead, focus on the importance of living a healthy lifestyle.
 Connect exercise and nutrition to health and well-being, not weight, as this could potentially lead to unhealthy habits and even eating disorders.
 You can also approach them by sharing the challenges and successes you or another family member has had in choosing a healthier lifestyle.

-- Be a role model by exercising, eating well and talking about how and why your family values fitness and nutrition.
+- Be a role model by exercising, eating well, and talking about how and why your family values fitness and nutrition.

 - Exercise together as a family or do an activity that your teen enjoys.

-- Have equipment out in the house, garage or yard that encourages physical activity.
+- Have equipment out in the house, garage, or yard that encourages physical activity.

 - Spend time in community spaces that have fields and courts to play in.